fuwasegu/php-base64-image/README.md

 # ✅ Usage
 Assuming you are using this package in a Laravel project, you can use it as follows:
+> 💡Tips
+>
+> Of course, this library does not depend on Laravel, so it can be used for pure PHP projects as well.

 ```php
 <?php